 Reserve the actual purchasing for another day.
 Go shopping together, list in hand, and address one person at a time, checking off each name as you go.
 Treat finding each gift as a separate task that can be successfully completed.
 It will probably be best to tackle the list on more than one day.

 We’ve found with our clients that selecting one gift for all the women and another for all the men makes the task easier to comprehend.
 One of our clients felt very successful and fulfilled by sending each woman in his large family a scarf and each man a sweater.
 We were careful to buy the gifts at a major department store and slipped gift tags into the boxes so the recipients could exchange them as they wished.
 Our client could never recall what he’d sent as gifts, but he benefited greatly from going through the process of selecting, purchasing, wrapping, and mailing each parcel to his widespread family, with his caregiver.

 This is another opportunity to help your loved one avoid the withdrawal into passivity that results from recurrent failure.
 Selecting and preparing gifts is a process, one that includes multiple steps and provides repeated opportunities for experiencing success.

 So, our goal is not to have all the presents wrapped and ready to mail or distribute on time.
-It is to see our loved one or client enjoy each step along the way — to have experienced joy in selecting, wrapping, and sending gifts.
-If the parcels you manage to complete are sent late, but your loved one has experienced the endorphin rush that accompanies accomplishment, you have succeeded spectacularly.
+Rather, it’s to see our loved one enjoy each step along the way—to have experienced joy in selecting, wrapping, and sending gifts.
+If the parcels you manage to complete are sent late, but your loved one has experienced the endorphin rush that accompanies accomplishment, you’ve succeeded spectacularly.